 The Anti-Monopoly Law, the Anti-Unfair Competition Law and its implementing measures do not contain any safe harbours, and there are currently no block exemptions.
-Nonetheless, it is possible that the Anti-Monopoly Commission, the National Development and Reform Commission (NDRC) or the State Administration of Industry and Commerce (SAIC) will issue such block exemptions in due course (See 'Update and trends').
+Nonetheless, it is possible that the Anti-Monopoly Commission, the National Development and Reform Commission (NDRC) or the State Administration of Industry and Commerce (SAIC) will issue such block exemptions in due course.